 - instruments vibrate the harmonic series -

-Many instruments produce sound by vibrating a string, or a column of air inside a tube.
-In this activity, Phil's daughter, Sarah, shows you how instruments vibrate in fractions called the harmonic series.
-You will see and hear these harmonics on a string (i.e., violin), an open-end tube (i.e., her trumpet), and a closed-end tube (i.e., panpipes).
-She also includes four of her favorite bugle calls for you to play!
+In this video, Phil's daughter, Sarah, shows how instruments vibrate in fractions called the harmonic series.
+You will see and hear these harmonics on a string (i.e., violin), and an open-end tube (i.e., her trumpet).
+She even includes a popular bugle call, or a melody, made up entirely of these notes.

 Web Design by DT Tech